 The RESET command (FFh) is used to put the memory device into a known condition and to abort the command sequence in progress.
 READ, PROGRAM, and ERASE commands can be aborted while the device is in the busy state.
 Once the RESET command is issued to the device, it will take $t{POR}$ to reset.
-During this period, the GET FEATURE command could be issued to monitor the status (OIP).
+During this period, the GET FEATURE command could be issued to monitor the status (OIP) except for the stacked devices.